Auriscalpium vulgare: Description

 The fruit body of A. vulgare is fibrous when fresh and becomes stiff when dry.
 It is a small species rarely exceeding 5.5 cm in height, with a cap usually smaller than an adult's fingernails: 0.5 to 2 cm—although it has been known to reach up to 4 cm.
 It is semicircular or kidney-shaped, flat on the lower surface and rounded on the top.
 The surface is at first much like the stem: covered with bristles and dark chestnut brown.
 It becomes smooth with maturity and can darken to the point of being almost black.
 The cap margin is usually buff to light brown–roughly the same color as the spines and lighter in color than the center.
 It becomes rolled inward (revolute) and often wavy in maturity.
 The spines on the underside of the cap are a few millimeters long and cylindrical down to their sharp tips.
 White to light brown when young, they later become covered with a white spore mass and then turn an ashy gray.
 Occasionally, fruit bodies are produced that lack a cap entirely.

 Auriscalpium vulgare usually has a single stem, but occasionally several stems arise from a thick common base.
 It attaches to the side of the cap and is cylindrical or slightly flattened with a bulbous base, 2–8 cm tall and 1–3 wide.
 Its surface is covered with hairy fibers, and its mature color is a dark chestnut brown.

 The cap flesh is composed of two distinct layers: a thin, compact, black-brown and hairy upper layer, and a thick, soft, white to light brown lower layer that is made of thin, thread-like filaments arranged in a roughly parallel fashion.
 The stem is similarly divided, with a thin, dark and hairy cortical layer covered by hairs, which encircles inner ochre-colored flesh.
 A drop of potassium hydroxide applied to the surface of the mushroom will cause it to instantly stain black.

-The mushroom, which has no distinct taste or odor, is generally considered inedible because of its toughness and diminutive size.
+The mushroom has no distinct taste or odor, is generally considered inedible because of its toughness and diminutive size.
 An 1887 textbook noted, however, that it was "commonly eaten in France and Italy".